Medico Guides 2nd Block Physiology Guidelines

 • Type & Movements .
 Do it properly.

-• Rest Do all Remaining Joints from SNELLS, you are done with it then, Only Types & Movements, Ligaments(Names) are important in rest.
+• Rest Do all Remaining Joints from SNELLS, Only Types & Movements, Ligaments(Names).

 • Clinicals of Joints:

-• Saphenous Vein (If you do it Here , Base will be made and you will be able to comprehend easily in upcoming topics )
+• Cutaneous veins (If you do it Here , Base will be made and you will be able to comprehend easily in upcoming topics )

-• Bursas (Names Important till End with clinicals)
+• Bursas (Names Important from BD and their clinicals)

-• Femoral Triangle ( Boundaries, Content ,Femoral Sheath, Femoral Canal ) Complete (IMP Topic for written)
+• Femoral Triangle ( Boundaries, Content) ,Femoral Sheath and Femoral Canal VERY IMP topics

 • Understand the course and origin and visualise it , through animations or 3D apps or Use Netter Atlas for it.

-• As you have already done muscles from Muscle Tables.
-Do All Clinicals side by side.
+• As you have already done muscles from Muscle Tables

 • Structures passing through Greater & Lesser Sciatic foramen (IMP for written & Viva )